sotrali/website/README.md

-This is my personal website's repository, soon to be hosted somewhere.
+This is my personal website's repository.
 It contains information about me and my professional experience.

+TODO:

+- split util styles into component based classes (like the expand box, TOC, etc. classes)